Zettlr/zettlr-docs/docs/en/academic/citations.md

 ## Checking the references

 After you're done citing and want to check that you've cited everything you planned to, you can open the [Sidebar](../core/sidebar.md) and switch to the references section.
-If something's missing from there, it's probably not been cited in your file.
+If something is missing from there, it's probably not been cited in your file.

 ## Using a file-specific library